rtekim/Visualizing-Amazon-Reviews/Process Book.md

 ## Exploratory Data Analysis

 Initially we looked at both the scatterplot and the table to gain some insights about our data.
 One of the first things we found was how spread out our data was in terms of reviews.
-The *Great Gatsby* had the maxium review count at 4740, while the *A Dance to the Music of Time* and *Play It As It Lays* had a minium review count of 1.
+The *Great Gatsby* had the maximum review count at 4740, while the *A Dance to the Music of Time* and *Play It As It Lays* had a minimum review count of 1.
 This caused some problems in our scales which led to us changing all of the table scales, with the exception of **Total Reviews**, to percentage scales.
 Switching to percentage scales has allowed us to better show the data.

 ## Design Evolution